dhall-lang/dhall-lang/docs/tutorials/Getting-started_Generate-JSON-or-YAML.md

 # Getting started: Generate JSON or YAML

+> Use Dhall to simplify large and repetitive JSON or YAML configuration files

 This tutorial teaches you how to:

 * install the `dhall-to-json` and `dhall-to-yaml` executables